urql-graphql/urql/docs/graphcache/cache-updates.md

 - `cache`: The `cache` instance, which gives us access to methods allowing us to interact with the
 - local cache.
 Its full API can be found [in the API docs](../api/graphcache.md#cache).
 On this page we use it frequently to read from and write to the cache.
-- `info`: This argument shouldn't be used frequently but it contains running information about the traversal of the query document.
+- `info`: This argument shouldn't be used frequently, but it contains running information about the traversal of the query document.
 It allows us to make resolvers reusable or to retrieve information about the entire query.
 Its full API can be found [in the API docs](../api/graphcache.md#info).

-The cache updaters return value is disregarded (and typed as `void` in TypeScript), which makes any method that they call on the `cache` instance a side-effect, which may trigger additional cache changes and updates all affected queries as we modify them.
+The cache updaters return value is disregarded (and typed as `void` in TypeScript), which makes any method that they call on the `cache` instance a side effect, which may trigger additional cache changes and updates all affected queries as we modify them.

 ## Manually updating entities